Saturday, May 11, 2019

 Justice Smith and Pikachu are on the case in Pokémon: Detective Pikachu

 The world of Nintendo’s hugely successful Pokémon franchise comes to life in Pokémon: Detective Pikachu, the latest film based on the Pokémon video game and TV series.
-Not only is this the first Pokémon movie to get a wide theatrical release since Pokémon 3: The Movie in 2001 but also the first live-action/CG animated film adaptation based on the series.
+Not only is this the first Pokémon movie to get a wide theatrical release since 2001's Pokémon 3: The Movie, but it's also the first live-action/CG animated film adaptation based on the series.

 Given Pokémon’s massive popularity since its introduction back in 1995 you’d think Hollywood would probably jump on this bandwagon much sooner.
 We’ve had three animated films based on the TV show released from 1999 to 2001, but never a live-action film with realistic “Pocket Monsters” roaming around…I guess they were too busy milking Alvin and the Chipmunks and Smurfs instead of one of the most profitable things on the planet.